 Know the course format and make certain your computer is set up adequately.
 If this is your first course in the MS in Agronomy program, review the Setup Tools.
 It provides information about setting up your computer, program/course website resources, and how to use the courseware.
 For those who have already completed a course in the program, you may wish to review the setup lesson to get software updates and to find out any new resources available in the courseware.

-Know the Agron 502 Course Calendar in Blackboard Learn.
+Know the Agron 502 Course Calendar in Canvas.
 The calendar provides all of the start and due dates for required submissions in the course.
 If changes to the course schedule are made during the semester, the changes will be identified in the course calendar.

 Do not fall behind schedule!
 Work ahead when you know that you will be out-of-town or unable to do a lesson during its designated week.
 If an unforeseen absence from the course occurs, please notify us at your earliest convenience so we can work together to get you caught up as quickly as possible.